bazilinskyy/coupled-sim/README.md

 #### Configuration of the passenger agent
 For _Passenger_ type of agent following additional fields has to be defined:
 - Car Idx - indicates car prefab that will be spawned for this role.
 Selected prefab is the one on the indicated index on _AvatarPrefabDriver_ list (field on _PlayerSystem_ component)
-- Three _DriverHMI_ fields - define which HMI prefab to spawn on indicated spots
+- _TopHMI_, _WindshieldHMI_, _HoodHMI_ fields - define which HMI prefab to spawn on indicated spots
 - _AutonomusPath_ - references game object defining waypoints for the autonomous car via _WaypointCirciut_ component

 ### Configuration of non-playable characters
 ![](ReadmeFiles/traffic_circuit.png)

-Paths for both non-playable pedestrians and vehicles are defined with WaypointCircuit component.
+Paths that can be followed both by non-playable pedestrians and vehicles are defined with the WaypointCircuit component.
 To add waypoint press plus sign and drag waypoint Transform into the newly added field.
 To remove waypoint press a minus sign next to the waypoint.
 To reorder waypoint click up/down signs next to a waypoint.